 Industries & Professions /

-Some of the earliest consulting firms were born as a result of communication needs.
-In 1906, a reporter named Ivy Ledbetter Lee was named press representative for coal mine operators.
-The operators had problems with the press.
+Some early consulting firms were born as a result of communication needs.
+In 1906, a reporter, Ivy Ledbetter Lee, was named press representative for coal mine operators, who were suffering from bad press.
 Lee convinced the mine operators to respond to press questions and to supply the press with information on mining activities.
-After his role in the successful turnaround of the coal mine situation, Lee went on to work for the Pennsylvania Railroad Company, the wealthy Rockefeller interests, and other clients, establishing himself as a public relations expert.
+After helping turn around the coal mine situation, Lee went on to work for the Pennsylvania Railroad Company, the wealthy Rockefeller interests, and other clients, establishing himself as a public relations expert.